microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_configure.md

 az account list-locations
 ```

+* `cloud_config_nsg_rules`: specifies the Azure network security group rules, `dev_network` defines the IP ranges that have access (including ssh etc.) to the cluster, `nfs_share` defines IP ranges that can communicate with storage nodes, and `nfs_ssh` defines the IP ranges from where we can ssh to the storage nodes, and the IPs should be public IPs.
+* `registry_credential`: defines access to private docker registries.

+# Storage Related configuration (mount and link, Lustre)
+lustclean-nfs-storage example above would setup up mounting as:

+mount `192.168.254.1`(the storage server IP):`/data/share` to `/mntdlws/nfs` on client,
+link `/mntdlws/nfs/jobfiles` to `/dlwsdata/jobfiles` (link source and destination both on client)
+link `/mntdlws/nfs/work` to `/dlwsdata/work`
+link `/mntdlws/nfs/storage` to `/dlwsdata/storage`

+* `fileshares`: mounting paths for NFS service. `server_path` on NFS machines are mounted to `client_mount_root`.
+Each link `src` under `client_links` would be soft-linked to corresponding `dst`.
+If `src` is a relative path, if would be prepended with `client_link_root`.
+If `vc` is specified for dedicated storage, vc name might be inserted to the paths.

+NFS service might fail.
+We use the soft-link trick because it guarantees that when NFS service fails, operations would also fail, and we could know.
+Before we fix it, attempted operations would fail, but no vital damage would be caused.
 * `nfs_client_CIDR`: specifies a list of IP ranges that can access NFS servers.
 Private IPs are allowed.

-* `cloud_config_nsg_rules`: specifies the Azure network security group rules, `dev_network` defines the IP ranges that have access (including ssh etc.) to the cluster, `nfs_share` defines IP ranges that can communicate with storage nodes, and `nfs_ssh` defines the IP ranges from where we can ssh to the storage nodes, and the IPs should be public IPs.
-* `registry_credential`: defines access to private docker registries.
+Currently, if Lustre support is desired, the only supported lustre server vm image is `OpenLogic:CentOS-CI:7-CI:7.7.20190920`, and the only supported client image is `Canonical:UbuntuServer:18.04-LTS:18.04.201912180`